mrgrain/cdk-esbuild/README.md

 - `EsbuildBundling` implementing `core.BundlingOptions` ([reference](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.BundlingOptions.html)) \
   provides a _esbuild_ bundling interface wherever needed

+### Props

+- `props.entrypoint`
+- `entrypoint` (for convenience this can be a parameter on some constructs) \
+  Relative path to the entrypoint file of your code from the root of the project.
+See `props.projectRoot`.

+- `projectRoot` \
+  Absolute path to the root of the project for the asset.
+If not set, will attempt to guess the root path using a basic algorithm. \
+  The combination of `projectRoot + entrypoint` must always be a valid absolute path.

+> ### ⚠️ Library authors
+>
+> When developing a library, it's strongly recommended to set `projectRoot`.
+The easiest way to do this, is to resolve based on the directory name of the file:
+>
+> ```ts
+> const props = {
+>   projectRoot: resolve(__dirname),
+> };
+> ```
+>
+> This will dynamically resolve to the correct path, wherever the package is installed.

+- `forceDockerBundling` \
+  Force the asset to use Docker bundling and skip local bundling.
+This can be useful in CI environments.
+The `projectRoot` path will be mounted into the container as context.

+- `buildOptions` as per esbuild [(reference)](https://esbuild.github.io/getting-started/#build-scripts) \
+  Regular defaults apply, with a few changes as noted below.
+Generally speaking overwriting entrypoint or output options is not supported, as these are inferred from cdk.

 ### `TypeScriptCode`, `JavaScriptCode`

 _Currently these classes are identical and simply an alias for each other.
 However, it is encouraged to use the appropriate class, as functionality might diverge in future releases._